-Although the post-2020 global biodiversity framework is still far from being set, consultations and negotiations among COP stakeholders are taking place.
-In February 2020, the CBD Secretariat published a draft post-2020 framework for global biodiversity conservation.56
+Although the post-2020 global biodiversity framework is still far from being set, consultations and negotiations among COP stakeholders have already taken place remotely and in the run-up to the December 2022 COP.
+In February 2020, the CBD Secretariat published a draft post-2020 framework for global biodiversity conservation.

-Figure 9 proposes three trajectories for 2015-2050, corresponding to different global biodiversity ambitions (continued decline, stabilisation or restoration of biodiversity by 2050).
-These ambitions and trajectories are currently being discussed by CBD stakeholders and will be on the agenda at COP 15.
-The level of ambition of the agreement reached will be decisive in encouraging the economic and financial world to act.
+Figure 11 proposes three trajectories for 2015-2050, corresponding to different global biodiversity ambitions (continued decline, stabilisation or restoration of biodiversity by 2050).
+These ambitions and trajectories are currently being discussed by CBD stakeholders and will be on the agenda at the COP 15.
+The level of ambition of the agreement reached will be decisive in encouraging the economic and financial world to act for biodiversity.

-Figure 9: Biodiversity declines have continued despite repeated policy commitments aimed at slowing or balting the rate of loss.
+Figure 11: Biodiversity declines have continued despite repeated policy commitments aimed at slowing or balting the rate of loss.
 The Strategic Plan for the Convention on Biological Diversity (2010-2020) includes the 20 Aichi targets to be achieved by 2020.
 The 2050 vision requires a much more ambitious goal, which will necessitate recovery of biodiversity and bending the curve by 2030.
-Black lines show actual trends (to 2015), dashed lines show extrapolation of past trends into projections of decline (red), stabilisation (yellow) or restoration (green) of global biodiversity.57
+Black lines show actual trends (to 2015), dashed lines show extrapolation of past trends into projections of decline (red), stabilisation (yellow) or restoration (green) of global biodiversity.